Economy of Minnesota: Industry and commerce

-Minnesota was famous for its soft-ore iron mines which produced a significant portion of the world's iron ore for over a century.
-Although the pure ore is now depleted, taconite mining remains strong using processes developed locally to save the industry.
-In 2004 the state produced 75 percent of the usable iron ore in the country.
-3M (formerly Minnesota Mining and Manufacturing Co.) today is a diversified manufacturer of industrial and consumer products.
-The port of Duluth was created by the mining boom and today continues to be an important shipping port for the Midwest's agricultural and ore products.

 Manufacturing was not left out, either.
 The brass era automobile maker Dan Patch was founded in Minneapolis in 1911.

 Retail is represented by Target Corporation, Best Buy, and Supervalu, all headquartered in the Twin Cities.
 Southdale Center, the first fully enclosed and completely climate-controlled shopping mall in the United States opened on October 8, 1956, in the suburban city of Edina.
 The largest shopping mall in the United States, the Mall of America, is located in Bloomington.

 St. Jude Medical represents a growing biomedical industry spawned by university research, and Rochester is the headquarters of the world-famous Mayo Clinic.
 UnitedHealth Group is the second largest health insurance company in the U.S.

 Financial institutions include U.S. Bancorp, Ameriprise and Thrivent Financial for Lutherans.

 As might be expected in state with a love of the outdoors, boats and other recreational products are manufactured by a number of Minnesota companies, including Polaris Industries and Arctic Cat, who make snowmobiles and ATVs, Alumacraft Boat Company, and Lund Boats.

 Today, the most salient characteristic of the economy is its diversity; the relative outputs of its business sectors closely match the United States as a whole.

+Mining

+Mining plays a significant role in Minnesota’s economy, particularly in the northeastern region known as the Iron Range.
+The state is the largest producer of iron ore in the United States, primarily through the mining and processing of taconite, a low-grade iron ore that requires pelletizing before shipment.
+Mining operations are concentrated on the Mesabi Range, with additional activity on the Vermilion and Cuyuna Range.

+Companies currently operating large-scale taconite facilities include Cleveland-Cliffs, which owns and operates the United Taconite and Northshore Mining plants, and United States Steel, which operates the Minntac and Keetac facilities.
+ArcelorMittal manages the Minorca Mine near Virginia.

+Most mined ore is shipped by rail to ports in Duluth, Two Harbors, and Superior, Wisconsin, where it is loaded onto bulk freighters for transport to steel mills in the Great Lakes region.
+Employment in the mining sector has declined over time due to mechanization and consolidation, but the industry remains one of the largest sources of high-wage jobs in northeastern Minnesota.

+Forestry

+Forestry remains an active component of Minnesota’s resource economy, especially in the northern part of the state.
+The forest products industry includes logging, pulpwood processing, engineered wood production, and paper manufacturing.
+According to the Minnesota Department of Natural Resources, approximately 17 million acres of forest land cover the state, with a mix of public, tribal, and private ownership.

+Minnesota’s timber industry supports both primary manufacturing (such as sawmills and veneer production) and secondary manufacturing (including cabinetry, furniture, and packaging).
+Sustainable forestry practices, including selective harvesting and replanting, are regulated at both the state and federal level.